folorunsoajala/Crypto-Currency-Price-Movement/README.md

 4. Technological Developments: Advances in blockchain technology, such as scalability improvements and new security features, can enhance the functionality and attractiveness of cryptocurrencies, influencing their market value.
 5. Government Policies: Government actions, including the introduction of central bank digital currencies (CBDCs) and specific regulations on cryptocurrency usage, can have profound effects on market dynamics.

+# Tools used
+- Microsoft excels
+- Microsoft SQL server
+- Microsoft power bi desktop (for report development)
+- Microsoft fabric for efficiently manage report and real time analysis

+# Data Source and Preparation
+The dataset used in this analysis was sourced from [CoinDex](https://coincodex.com/), a website that provides extensive historical data on cryptocurrencies spanning many years.
+The data was scraped using Power Query in Microsoft Excel, where basic sorting was performed before importing it into Microsoft SQL Server for further data cleaning and processing.
+The dataset consists of three tables: two-dimension tables and one fact table.